-Reid’s emotive rhetoric also captured the imagination of the general public, especially in Scotland, which was crucial: in part because it triggered a series of public marches and one-day strikes in support of the industrial dispute and the much broader question of Scottish national development and devolution (Foster Woolfson 1986, 16, 392-400; Tuckett 1986, 394-404); in part because it made it harder for UCS management and the more moderate elements of the TUC to undermine the work-in by attempting to exploit craft sectionalism among the workforce, whose unity of purpose remained solid; but because it also helped to generate donations totalling £485,000, which enabled workers’ wages to be paid over the course of the 458-day campaign (Coates 1981, 34-5).
-Amid growing fears that worse was still to come, on 28 February 1972 the Heath government announced a £35 million injection of cash into three of the UCS yards (reconstituted as Govan Shipbuilders Ltd) and unspecified financial assistance to smooth the purchase of the fourth yard by Wayne Harbin of Marathon, an American oil-rig manufacturer (Foster Woolfson 1986, 311-79).
+Reid’s emotive rhetoric also captured the imagination of the general public, especially in Scotland, which was crucial: in part because it triggered a series of public marches and one-day strikes in support of the industrial dispute and the much broader question of Scottish national development and devolution (Foster and Woolfson 1986, 16, 392-400; Tuckett 1986, 394-404); in part because it made it harder for UCS management and the more moderate elements of the TUC to undermine the work-in by attempting to exploit craft sectionalism among the workforce, whose unity of purpose remained solid; but because it also helped to generate donations totalling £485,000, which enabled workers’ wages to be paid over the course of the 458-day campaign (McGill 1973, 101-10; Coates 1981, 34-5).
+Amid growing fears that worse was still to come, on 28 February 1972 the Heath government announced a £35 million injection of cash into three of the UCS yards (reconstituted as Govan Shipbuilders Ltd) and unspecified financial assistance to smooth the purchase of the fourth yard by Wayne Harbin of Marathon, an American oil-rig manufacturer (Foster and Woolfson 1986, 311-79).
 After several months of further negotiations, and satisfied that Clydeside’s immediate future was guaranteed, the Coordinating Committee called an official end to the work-in at a final mass meeting.
-Addressing a press conference immediately afterwards, Reid (cited in , 377) thanked all those who had supported the UCS campaign, claiming it ‘was a victory not just for the workers but the whole Scottish community’.
+Addressing a press conference immediately afterwards, Reid (cited in Foster and Woolfson 1986, 377) thanked all those who had supported the UCS campaign, claiming it ‘was a victory not just for the workers but the whole Scottish community’.

 Revolt on the Clyde

 Of course, Reid is but one of several distinguished Red Clydesiders, male and female, to have campaigned tirelessly for workers’ rights and social justice.
-Originally coined as a term to describe Glasgow’s reputation as Britain’s focal point for labour militancy and class conflict during the early twentieth century (Duncan McIvor 1992; Gallacher 2017), ‘Red Clydeside’ has since become popular vernacular for emphasising Glasgow’s much longer and more recent political culture.
-Besides several other contemporaneous socialist organisations that had a strong presence in Glasgow, the city’s legacy as the ‘Petrograd of the West’ is particularly associated with the formation and subsequent development of the Communist Party of Great Britain (CPGB) from 1920 onwards.
-As lately noted by John Foster (2017), Glasgow was the epicentre for much of Britain’s pro-Bolshevik activities during the interwar period, which involved several industrial unrests and community-based protests.
+Originally coined as a term to describe Glasgow’s reputation as Britain’s focal point for labour militancy and class conflict during the early twentieth century (Foster 1990; Duncan and McIvor 1992; Griffin 2015; Gallacher 2017), ‘Red Clydeside’ has since become popular vernacular for emphasising Glasgow’s much longer and more recent political culture.
+Besides several other contemporaneous socialist organisations that had a strong presence in Glasgow5, the city’s legacy as the ‘Petrograd of the West’ is particularly associated with the formation and subsequent development of the Communist Party of Great Britain (CPGB) from 1920 onwards.6 As lately noted by John Foster (2017), Glasgow was the epicentre for much of Britain’s pro-Bolshevik activities during the interwar period, which involved several industrial unrests and community-based protests.
 Indeed, Glasgow was home to many of the early CPGB’s leading figures.
 Apart from the legendary Willie Gallacher and Helen Crawfurd, both of whom met Lenin in Moscow, Arthur McManus became the Party’s first Chair, and Robert Page Arnot, Willie Paul, Harry McShane and Tom Bell were either members of the Party’s initial Central Committee or full-time officials.
 And despite the occasional falling out between the Scottish Trades Union Congress (STUC) and the Party’s industrial cadre, communist shop stewards were to virtually dominate Glasgow’s Trades Council for the next sixty years.